sr4dev/Unity-SpriteAssist/README.md

 ![image](README.gif)

 ## About
-Unity-SpriteAssist is an Unity extension that assist Sprite's mesh creation more conviniently.
+Unity-SpriteAssist is an Unity extension that assist Sprite's mesh creation more conveniently.

 ## System Requirements
 Unity 2019.4 or later versions